 Here’s Why David Einhorn is Suing Apple

-According to the fund manager, Greenlight has filed a lawsuit in a New York federal court to get Apple to change a proposal that would remove the company’s ability to issue “black check” preferred stock.
-According to Einhorn, such a proposal does not conform to regulatory rules.
-He also urged Apple shareholders to vote against the proposal during the company’s annual meeting later this month.
+Apple is set to announce a proposal at its February 27 shareholder meeting that would remove the company’s ability from its charter to issue “black check” preferred stock.
+According to Einhorn, such a proposal does not conform to regulatory rules and urged Apple shareholders to vote against it during the meeting.

 This would pay a dividend that would be funded by “a small percentage of the company’s operating cash flow,” he added.
 Einhorn said he had been having discussions with the company over the past several months, but that it rejected his proposal last September.